skeeto/skeeto.github.com/_posts/2016-08-07-Automatic-Deletion-of-Incomplete-Output-Files.markdown

 permitted to be given a name in the filesystem at some future point.

 For this example, I'll assume the output is relative to the current working directory.
-If it's not, you'll also need to open an additional file descriptor for the parent directory, and also use openat(2) to avoid possible race conditions (since paths can change from under you).
+If it's not, you'll need to open an additional file descriptor for the parent directory, and also use openat(2) to avoid possible race conditions (since paths can change from under you).
 The number of ways this can fail is already rapidly multiplying.

 ~~~c
 int fd = open(".", O_TMPFILE|O_WRONLY, 0600);